julyndav/AtliQ-Hardware/README.md

 To help with the intial analysis we used software for get a visual of the dataset tables and how they relate to each other.
 ![Table Relationships](https://github.com/julyndav/AtliQ-Hardware/blob/main/Analysis%20Images/Database%20flowchart.png)

 The goal is to segment the customer data on various metrics and create an actionable dashboard.
 This will allow AtliQ to gain a better understanding of their customers' habits and possibly give insight on new, potential markets.
-Here is a snapshot of the interactive dashboard: